-- consent forms - screening forms (if participant selection not done in advance) - audio/video equipment - extra tapes, microphone?, extra batteris, tripod - note taking equipment - instruments: interview scripts, questionnaire?

-just because it is a qualitative method does not mean that detailed preparation is not required!
+- be organized BEFORE you start: - consent forms - screening forms (if participant selection not done in advance) - audio/video equipment - extra tapes, microphone?, extra batteries, tripod - note taking equipment - instruments: interview scripts, questionnaire? - just because it is a qualitative method does not mean that detailed preparation is not required!